The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of Hina Dolls / Emperor and Empress Figures.
+This page attempts to record what is known about the history of folded paper Hina Dolls / Dairibina / Emperor and Empress Figures.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 In Japan (and in publications by Japanese authors)